pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 > >    ```
 > >
 > >
 > > 2.
-Create a collection named `MEGAHIT Contig`, rename your pairs with the sample name
+Create a collection named `MEGAHIT Contigs`, rename your pairs with the sample name
 > >
 > {: .hands_on}
 {: .comment}